spatie/menu/README.md

 Documentation is available at https://docs.spatie.be/menu.

+Upgrading from version 1?
+There's a [guide](https://github.com/spatie/menu#upgrading-to-20) for that!

 ## Human Readable, Fluent Interface

 All classes provide a human readable, fluent interface (no array configuration).
 Additionally, you can opt for a more verbose and flexible syntax, or for convenience methods that cover most use cases.